obfuscatedgenerated/cc-slots/README.md

 ## Setup

-Clone all files into the computer you want to run on.Ideally, use an advanced computer for colour support.
+Clone all files into the computer you want to run on.
+Ideally, use an advanced computer for colour support.

 You also need [obsi2](https://github.com/simadude/obsi2/releases/tag/v2.2.0) on the computer, at the path `/lib/obsi2.lua`.